ImaobongN/ImaobongN.github.io/index.md

-# AI/ML Portfolio

-Welcome to my Artificial Intelligence and Machine Learning digital portfolio.
-This portfolio showcases artifacts created throughout my AIML coursework and demonstrates my understanding of key AI concepts, tools, and applications.

-The artifacts included in this portfolio highlight my learning process, technical development, and ability to apply artificial intelligence and machine learning concepts to real-world problems.
+## Welcome

+I build AI-driven solutions that simplify complex problems and make technology more accessible.
+This portfolio highlights my work in artificial intelligence and machine learning, with a focus on real-world applications and user-centered design.

 ---